 You and $2 Program

 The money raised through the “You and $2” program supports public education about donation as part of the state’s commitment to ensuring Minnesotans have access to information that allows them to make a positive decision about registering as an organ, eye and tissue donor.
 The program is made possible by passage of a bi-partisan bill during the 2011 legislative session and became effective January 2012.
+Since then, the program has raised over $1.2 million, thanks to you.

 Who receives the money?